Supporting people to return to education training or employment

 West Suffolk Council's Economic Development Team is working in partnership with the Department for Work and Pensions to deliver jobs and skills fairs across West Suffolk.
 Our support for the event is part of our drive to support our residents learning new skills as well as finding employment.

 We deliver jobs fairs in Bury St Edmunds, Haverhill, Mildenhall, and Newmarket.
-The next confirmed dates are:
+The dates for 2024 are:

 • Wednesday 14 February, 10am - 12.30pm at The Jubilee Centre in Mildenhall